 I am listening to an acoustic demo of “Perfect Day” by Lou Reed.
 He sings this weird scale thing at the end.
-It’s kinda cute.
 It is Friday.
 This week and especially today I had a mini-“I gotta get the fuck out of this town ASAP meltdown.”
 Gotta finish out that sweet, sweet Chemistry degree though.
 The plastic in the keys that your fingers are currently soaking up radiation through won’t synthesize itself.

 I’m thinking about weird meditation techniques.
 I’ve been trying this one that is truly some crazy shit.
 It’s been giving me some of the most profound experiences I’ve ever had.
 It kind of scares me a little bit.
 I’m not exaggerating.
 It’s so exciting.